keyancaigou/VFE/README.md

 ## Dataset Structure

-The dataset is organized into the following directories:
+The dataset is organized into the `data/`,please see `data/reade.md'.

-- `videos/`: Contains the video clips used in the dataset.
-- `annotations/`: Contains the annotation files with descriptions for each video.

 ## Usage